 Even with the limitations of the BLS data system, it seems reasonable to conclude that OSHA has made an important contribution to reducing work-related fatalities, since these are the workplace events most likely to be reported in BLS system.
-The occupational fatality rate has dropped from 10 (per 100,000 workers) in 19747 to 4 in 2005 (although part of this decrease may be attributable to the changes in recording rules discussed below).8 Despite this improvement, this still means that about 16 U.S. workers die each day on the job from preventable causes like falls from elevated platforms, trench collapses, explosions, violence, and vehicle crashes.9 last 15 years, with a 35.8% decrease seen between 1992 and 2003.
+The occupational fatality rate has dropped from 10 (per 100,000 workers) in 19747 to 4 in 2005 (although part of this decrease may be attributable to the changes in recording rules discussed below).
+Despite this improvement, this still means that about 16 U.S. workers die each day on the job from preventable causes like falls from elevated platforms, trench collapses, explosions, violence, and vehicle crashes.

+Using data from the Survey of Occupational Injuries and Illnesses, based on OSHA logs, BLS reports that the rate of occupational injuries and illnesses has been declining steadily for the last 15 years, with a 35.8% decrease seen between 1992 and 2003.
 Given the decrease in manufacturing and mining jobs and the general shift in the US economy to less hazardous jobs, combined with the decrease in OSHA's regulatory activities (the number of OSHA inspectors decreased from 1300 to 1100 between 1990 and 2003), observers have questioned whether the reported drop in injury rates could be attributed to OSHA's enforcement activities.